Labor Notes: Books

 Labor Notes has published a number of books on labor-related themes.
-Its most well-known book is A Troublemaker’s Handbook: How to Fight Back Where You Work and Win by Dan La Botz, in 1991 and its sequel in 2005, A Troublemaker’s Handbook 2 by Jane Slaughter.
-Another popular book is Democracy is Power, by Mike Parker and Martha Gruelle, printed 1999 and re-released in 2005.
+Its most well-known book is A Troublemaker’s Handbook: How to Fight Back Where You Work and Win, by Dan La Botz, in 1991 and its sequel in 2005, A Troublemaker’s Handbook 2 by Jane Slaughter.
+Another popular book is Democracy is Power, by Mike Parker and Martha Gruelle, printed in 1999 and re-released in 2005.

 Conferences

 Every two years, Labor Notes holds a national conference that attracts over a thousand union members and leaders from across the United States, Canada, Mexico, and abroad.
 The purpose of these conferences is to help activists build networks based on common issues.